-- The intercom between the two positions is turned off. - The receive audio of the radios not selected by the XMIT SELECT switch are muted, regardless of the position of the receive select switches. - The selected radio is put into transmit mode. - The headset microphone audio (your voice) is sent to the selected transmitter. - Sidetone is generated and sent to your headphones.\

-\ Sidetone is a portion of the transmitted voice signal sent back into your headset, so that you can hear what you are saying while transmitting.
+- The intercom between the two positions is turned off. - The Auxiliary audio, if selected, is muted. - The receive audio of the radio not selected by the XMIT SELECT switch is muted, regardless of the position of the AUTO/OFF/BOTH switch. - The selected radio is put into transmit mode. - The headset microphone audio (your voice) is sent to the selected transmitter. - Sidetone is generated and sent to your headphones. - Sidetone is a portion of the transmitted voice signal sent back into your headset, so that you can hear what you are saying while transmitting.
 The RECeive VOLume control adjusts the volume level of the sidetone that you hear in your headset.
+If the AUTO/OFF/BOTH switch is in the "OFF" position however, you will not hear this sidetone.

 The non-transmitting side is not affected (except for intercom) when the other side transmits.
-The nontransmitting side can monitor the transmissions of the other side by simply selecting the same radio on his side of the SPCC.
+The non-transmitting side can monitor the transmissions of the other side by simply selecting the same radio on his side of the SPCC.
 Of course, when the PTT switch is released, (stop transmitting) all functions return to normal, instantly and automatically.

 Simultaneous Transmit is the most attractive and powerful feature of the SPCC.
 Both pilot and observer can transmit at the same time - either on separate radios or on the same radio transmitter!
 When on different radios, the pilot and observer will not interfere with each other's communications.

-For example, the pilot can talk to air traffic control while the observer talks on one of the FM radios to the ground crew, or vice versa.
+For example, the pilot can talk to air traffic control while the observer talks on the FM radio to the ground crew, or vice versa.
 On the other hand, they can also transmit on the same radio transmitter.
 If, for example, the observer is talking on one of the radios, the pilot can jump right in and add to the conversation simply by pressing his PTT switch.
 Both voices will be heard by the receiving station.